MalekMansour/Killer-Invasion/roadmap.md

 7. Make the market changing code.
 8. Make the rest of the websites.
 9. Make the animations.
+10. Add Hiding spot under the bed.
-10. Add the police mechanic.
+11. Add the police mechanic.
+12.